omalaspinas/futcubes/README.md

-# futcubes
+# Futcubes

-A marching cube implementation in Futhark
+A marching cube implementation in Futhark which is basically a port of Paul Bourke's implementation of [Polygonising a scalar field](http://paulbourke.net/geometry/polygonise/).